TULiberalArts/Africology-and-African-American-Studies/pages/faculty.md

 # meta-data variables
 title: Faculty
 description: >-
-  African American Studies faculty at Temple University edit the prestigious Journal of Black Studies.
-We are known for our innovation, energy and influence.
+  Get to know our faculty in the department of Africology and African American Studies at Temple University’s College of Liberal Arts, who edit the prestigious Journal of Black Studies.
 keywords: 'Department of Africology and African American Studies, faculty, Journal of Black Studies'
 # custom variables
 sidebar: false